 The Premium plan is $10 per user, per month.
 You’ll be given priority support if you need to contact Trello.
 This plan also adds a wide range of new board views, including map, calendar, timeline, team table, and more.
 You’ll also get access to unlimited automations, which is always attractive for saving time.

-The final paid tier is the Enterprise tier, which costs $17.50 per user, per month.
+The final paid tier is the Enterprise tier, which starts at $17.50 per user, per month, with a per-user cost that drops as the total number of users increases.
+Users are capped at 5,000 (costing $7.38 per user, per month), although custom quotes can increase this number.
 This plan gives your organization a little more control over the software, allowing for branding on boards, attachment permissions, and custom fields.

 For more information on Trello’s pricing plans, check out our Trello pricing page.